makalu/makalu.github.com/blog/_posts/2012-10-03-reinventing-the-investment-calculator.markdown

 ![](/uploads/blog/2012-10-02/ui-1.png)

-From here, it's easy to focus on what matters and start grouping things together.
-Try to resist the temptation to make things symmetrical, or to align them perfectly, or to add something new, and instead look for connections and opportunities inherent to the content.
+Now that everything is laid out, it's easy to focus on what matters and start grouping things together.
+Try to resist the temptation to make things symmetrical, or to align them perfectly, or to add something new, and instead look for inherent connections in the content.

 Let's start by grouping the main variables together.
 They should probably be at the top, since they're the first thing you'll want to tweak.
 The chart, final balance, and 4% rule are all part of the result, so let's bunch those together as well.
 And for now, let's just put the "advanced options" at the bottom.